RoggersAnguzu/Diary-Vault/README.md

 ## Support

-If you encounter any issues or need assistance, please contact our support team at [ranguzu7@gmail.com].
+If you encounter any issues or need assistance, please contact me at ranguzu7@gmail.com.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-We would like to thank our users for their valuable feedback and support in making MyDiary a trusted platform for personal journaling.
+I would like to thank our users for their valuable feedback and support in making MyDiary a trusted platform for personal journaling.

 ---